anegg0/doc.palm.readthedocs/docs/HowTo/Bridge.md

 1. Select **Dai** under **Supply Markets**.
 2. Select **Withdraw**.
 3. Select **Faucet** at the bottom of the screen.
-   This opens MetaMask and confirms the transaction.
+   This opens Metamask and confirms the transaction.
    After a few seconds, DAI is added to your Rinkeby account.
-4. To view the DAI on your MetaMask wallet, select **Add Token** on your Rinkeby account in MetaMask and enter the contract `0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea`.
+4. To view the DAI on your Metamask wallet, select **Add Token** on your Rinkeby account in Metamask and enter the contract `0x5592ec0cfb4dbc12d3ab100b257153436a1f0fea`.

 ### 3. Transfer tokens between Rinkeby and Palm Testnet